vohvelikissa/vohvelikissa.github.io/README.md

 - Instagram: vilppes
 - Linkedin: vilppes
 - Github: vohvelikissa
+- Youtube: @techyapping

 ## TODO (things that I really want to do)

-- [ ] create a youtube channel for some nearly lecture type videos that are almost like FireShip but not
+- [X] create a youtube channel for some nearly lecture type videos that are almost like FireShip but not
 - [ ] insert a youtube video in this website and make it have its own section
 - [ ] write a paragraph of text about how making that youtube video felt and what you are going to do next
 - [ ] make this whole entire website look like something that has any wow effect whatsoever and not cringe like it is now